 This procedure only covers the situation in which a new node joins the cluster.
 Nodes replacing existing nodes following the Replace A Dead Node procedure are expected to be in

 There are two possible causes for a new node not acquiring data from its peers:

 The new node’s configuration file (scylla.yml) lists only itself as the seed node and doesn’t use the same seed address as the other nodes in the cluster do.

 auto_bootstrapflag set to False

-Both scenarios constitute user error and are the incorrect way of adding new nodes to the cluster.
+Both scenarios constitute user errors and are the incorrect way of adding new nodes to the cluster.
 See Adding New Node for more details.
-In this article, we will discuss what can be done to safely restore your cluster in case this situation happens.
+This article explains how to restore a cluster safely in such a case.

-It is important that you do not run nodetool cleanup in any of the other nodes in the cluster until this is fixed.
-Otherwise, data may have already been deleted from the existing nodes.
+You mustn’t run nodetool cleanup in any other nodes in the cluster until this is fixed, as it will delete data that is not yet available from the new node.